christiinelim/event-marketplace/README.md

 ## Credits
 This project drew inspiration from [Eventbrite](https://www.eventbrite.com/).
 Eventbrite's interface served as a guiding inspiration for the development of this Event Marketplace project.

+## Work in Progress and Bugs
+Below are some work in progress and bugs.

+### General
+- Refactoring components to use signals